pyguides

 Fast Serialisation with msgspec

-msgspec is a fast, correct serialization library for Python.
-It combines the performance of binary formats like MessagePack with the schema validation of tools like Pydantic, but with a fraction of the overhead.
+msgspec is a fast serialisation library for Python that combines correctness with raw speed.
+It pairs the performance of binary formats like MessagePack with the schema validation of tools like Pydantic, but with a fraction of the overhead.
+If your application spends significant time encoding and decoding JSON or MessagePack payloads, swapping the standard library’s json module for msgspec is one of the simplest performance wins available.

 Why msgspec?